Lung Cancer Life Expectancy

 How long can you live after being diagnosed with lung cancer?

-It may be possible to live for decades with lung cancer after a diagnosis depending on the specifics of your case.
+Most lung cancer patients live 7-16 months after being diagnosed.
+However, It may be possible to live for 15 years or more with lung cancer depending on the specifics of your case.

 Lung Cancer Group was established by a team of caring advocates so those with lung cancer and other asbestos-related diseases can get the help they deserve.
 Our site provides the most accurate and up-to-date information about lung cancer, its link to asbestos, and financial compensation available to patients.
 Contact us to learn more and get assistance.